Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Background

 In order to predict well on extreme quantiles, a method should rely on asymptotic results from extreme value theory for accurate extrapolation beyond the sample.
 In particular, we rely on the generalized Pareto distribution (GPD).
 In the presence of covariates, it arises as an approximation of the tail of the distribution of $Y \mid \bm X = \bm x$.
 More precisely, we use a conditional version of~\eqref{GPD},

 where the threshold $u(\bm x)$ is chosen as an intermediate quantile $Q_{\bm x}(\tau_0)$ at level $\tau_0\in (0,1)$ close to 1, and the shape $\xi(\bm x) \in \mathbb R$ and scale $\sigma(\bm x)>0$ depend on the covariates; here we omit the dependence of $\sigma(\bm x)$ on the intermediate level $\tau_0$ in the notation.
-This approximation holds under weak conditions on the tail of $Y \mid \bm X = \bm x$; see \citep{GPDBalkema,GPDPickands} for the precise statement.
-The shape parameter $\xi(\bm x)$ is important since it encodes the tail heaviness of the response: if it is positive, the response has a heavy-tailed distribution such as Pareto or Student-$t$; if it is zero, the response is light-tailed such as a Gaussian or exponential; if it is negative then the response has a finite upper endpoint.
+This approximation holds under weak conditions on the tail of $Y \mid \bm X = \bm x$; see \citet{GPDBalkema,GPDPickands} for the precise statement.
+This condition is of univariate nature, and it can, therefore, be verified even in more complex situations, for instance, where $\bm X$ represents the history of a multivariate time series; see Section~\ref{ss:simssetup} for details.
+The shape parameter $\xi(\bm x)$ is important since it encodes the tail heaviness of the response: if it is positive, the response has a heavy-tailed distribution such as Pareto or Student-$t$; if it is zero, the response is light-tailed such as a Gaussian or exponential; if it is negative, then the response has a finite upper endpoint.

 In order to predict an extreme quantile at level $\tau > \tau_0$ from approximation~\eqref{GPD_cond}, we can invert this expression to find